moving-to-gibraltar · Last updated 2 June 2026

 Job Market

-Malta has a larger economy with more employment sectors, a bigger iGaming industry than Gibraltar, and a more established international business presence.
+Malta has a larger economy with more employment sectors, a sizable iGaming industry, and a more established international business presence.
+For anyone whose career falls outside the iGaming or financial services space, Malta offers a wider range of employer options.

 Residency Process